akvorado/akvorado/docs/configuration.md

 - `workers` key define how many workers should be spawned to process incoming flows
-- `samplerclassifiers` is a list of classifier rules to define a group for samplers
+- `sampler-classifiers` is a list of classifier rules to define a group for samplers
-- `interfaceclassifiers` is a list of classifier rules to define connectivity type, network boundary and provider for an interface
+- `interface-classifiers` is a list of classifier rules to define connectivity type, network boundary and provider for an interface
-- `classifiercachesize` defines the size of the classifier cache.
+- `classifier-cache-size` defines the size of the classifier cache.
 As classifiers are pure, their result is cached in a cache.
 The metrics should tell if the cache is big enough.
 It should be set at least to twice the number of the most busy interfaces.